 It’s an enormous pleasure to welcome back my first guest blogger, Sandra Vallaure.
-As a Spaniard who’s lived in and traveled to an extensive list of countries, Sandra’s love for Seville started with a simple weekend getaway, and she’s called La Hispalense home for eight years now.
+As a Spaniard who’s lived in and traveled to an extensive list of countries, Sandra’s love for Seville started with a simple weekend getaway, and she’s called La Hispalense home for eight years now and is the author of the e-book Seville in Two Days.
 Read on for the second in a short series of tips for first-time travellers to Seville.

 Day 2.
 Discover a flamboyant city

 If you liked the experience, have breakfast at Horno San Buenaventura.
 This time you could go to the one located in the Plaza de la Alfalfa, 9.